Benchmark Methodology: How We Measure Plugin & Theme Performance

 Reproducibility

 Our Docker Compose configuration and benchmark scripts produce deterministic results.
-The same plugin tested in the same environment produces the same results within a noise margin of approximately 5 ms TTFB.
+The same plugin tested in the same environment produces the same results — memory and query counts are exact, with TTFB noise margin of approximately 5 ms.

 We use the median of 5 requests (not the average) to minimize the impact of occasional outlier measurements caused by garbage collection or background processes.